BA (Hons) Media Production

 You will:

-• Obtain a wide range of skills and master numerous technologies and techniques in media to enhance your portfolio and prepare you for various media roles.
+- Obtain a wide range of skills and master numerous technologies and techniques in media to enhance your portfolio and prepare you for various media roles

 Key course features

-• Our IT facilities form a core part of course delivery, from editing software such as Avid, DaVinci Resolve, Final Cut, and Premiere, to colour correction, compositing, and 3D packages, allowing you to broaden your skills and abilities.
+- Our IT facilities form a core part of course delivery, from editing software such as Avid, DaVinci Resolve, Final Cut, and Premiere, to colour correction, compositing, and 3D packages, allowing you to broaden your skills and abilities.

-• You will gain both theoretical and practical knowledge across all stages of production, from planning to editing.
+- You will gain both theoretical and practical knowledge across all stages of production, from planning to editing.

-• Our degree aims to boost your knowledge, skills, and employability, regardless of the specific media path you’d like to take.
+- This course aims to boost your knowledge, skills, and employability, regardless of the specific media path you’d like to take.

 What you will study